Is Cancer Contagious?

 Certain parasitic worms that can live inside the human body can also increase the risk of developing some kinds of cancer.
 Parasites that can cause cancer are rarely found in the United States or other developed countries, but they are linked with cancer of the bladder and the bile ducts, and possibly other cancers, too.

 Most cancers do not appear to be caused or affected by infectious agents.
 Cancer develops because of mutations (changes) that take place in a person’s DNA, the genetic blueprint in each cell.
-These changes are inherited or develop during life.
+These changes may be inherited or develop during life.
 Some changes happen for no known reason, while others are due to environmental exposures, such as sun (UV) damage or cigarette smoke.
 Some viruses are known to directly cause mutations in DNA that can develop into cancer.
 Other germs promote cancer indirectly by causing chronic (long-term) inflammation, or by weakening a person’s immune system.
-For more information, see our documents called What Is Cancer? and Infectious Agents and Cancer.
+For more information, see our documents called What Is Cancer? and Infections That Can Lead to Cancer.

-Scientific studies of cancer causes show that cancer does not act like a contagious disease.
+Scientific studies of cancer causes show that cancer does not spread like a contagious disease.

 The fact that cancer might happen more often in certain families does not mean that the family members have spread cancer to each other.
 There are other reasons this can happen: